 Silvie has a background in Fine Art and Geography.
-She is currently completing a PhD at King's College London on the topic of art schools in relation to place.
+She has recently completed a PhD at King's College London on the topic of art schools and their relationship with place.
 Silvie has been collaborating with London School of Mosaic since 2007 when it was known as Southbank Mosaics .
 She has developed our degree and diploma courses and oversees the running of our education programmes.

 Giulia Vogrig, Lecturer in Mosaic Practice

 Giulia is an experienced mosaic maker who joined our team in July 2018 to teach on our diploma and degree.
 Since Ieaving the renowned Mosaic School in Spilimbergo, Italy in 2006 she has been working mostly in the UK and Italy.
 She has collaborated with London-based mosaicist Gary Drostle and worked on large-scale international commissions.
-She recently lead various classical mosaic making workshops at King's College London alongside Dr. Will Wootton of the Classics Department.
+She recently led various classical mosaic-making workshops at King's College London alongside Dr. Will Wootton of the Classics Department.